 You must attend an Information Session as part of the *RA application process.

-*Candidates must attend an Information Session, submit an online application, and sign up for an individual interview before 11:59 pm EDT on October 10, 2013.
+*Candidates must attend an Information Session, submit an application, and sign up for a First Round Interview before 4pm EDT on October 9, 2014.

-By Thursday, October 10 complete the application and sign up for an individual interview online at the link provided.
 A number of essay questions are asked in the application.
 For your reference these essay questions are listed below.
-All candidates are encouraged to write their responses prior to starting the application and then "cut and paste" their responses in to the appropriate place in the application.
+All candidates are encouraged to write their responses prior to starting the application and then cut and paste their responses in to the appropriate place in the application.

 Many of the fields within the application will be pre-populated with student information on file.
 It is assumed that the individual completing this application is the student who is applying for the Resident Assistant position.
 With this in mind, the student applicant will be held responsible for the accuracy and truthfulness of the information submitted with this application.

 Personal and address information displayed comes from your official University records.
 Residence Life systems are updated by central University systems daily.
 If any of the displayed information is incorrect, you may still complete the application and then make changes to your official University records.
 Within 48 hours of a change to your University records it will be updated in the Residence Life system, including your Resident Assistant application.

 Please note: The Department of Resident Life will communicate with applicants throughout the RA selection process via the email address on file with the University.
 All applicants should check their email regularly to ensure successful participation in the RA Selection process.